galaxynetwork/networks/galaxy-1/v_1_2_0_UPGRADE.md

 # Galaxy v1.2.0 Upgrade

-The upgrade is scheduled for a date announced on the Discord #validators announcement Channel.
+The upgrade is scheduled for 10:00 AM on November 17, 2022 (UTC).

 ## 1. Upgrade Go